nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

         This lets the modem stay in connected mode longer.

-See `nRF socket options`_ for explanation of the supported options.
+See :ref:`nRF socket options <nrfxlib:nrf_sockets>` for explanation of the supported options.

 Examples
 ~~~~~~~~